Cabbache/mpspaceshooter/README.md

 The `server` directory contains the Rust code for the game server.

 ### Client
 The `client` directory contains the client-side JavaScript code along with assets and WebAssembly bindings.
-It also

 ## Installation
 To get started, you need to have Rust installed on your system.